Waist–hip ratio: Practical measurement

+(2) and (3) may be combined into a complete rule.

 Indicator of health

 Serious health conditions

 The WHR has been used as an indicator or measure of health, and as a risk factor for developing serious health conditions.

 WHR is used as a measurement of obesity, which in turn is a possible indicator of other more serious health conditions.
 The WHO states that abdominal obesity is defined as a waist–hip ratio above 0.90 for males and above 0.85 for females, or a body mass index (BMI) above 30.0.
 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) states that "total cholesterol levels are usually higher in persons with predominant abdominal obesity, defined as a waist-to-hip circumference ratio of ≥ 0.8 for women and ≥ 1.0 for men.

 WHR has been found to be a more efficient predictor of mortality in older people (>75 years of age) than waist circumference or BMI.
 If obesity is redefined using WHR instead of BMI, the proportion of people categorized as at risk of heart attack worldwide increases threefold.
 WHR may be less accurate in individuals with a BMI of 35 or higher, and more complex to interpret since an increased WHR may result from increased abdominal fat or decreased lean muscle mass around the hips.
 The body fat percentage is considered to be an even more accurate measure of relative weight.
 Of these three measurements, only the waist–hip ratio takes account of the differences in body structure.
 Hence, it is possible for two people of the same sex to have different body mass indices but the same waist–hip ratio, or to have the same body mass index but different waist–hip ratios.

 WHR has been shown to be a better predictor of cardiovascular disease than simple waist circumference and body-mass index.
 The study by American Heart Association has shown that measuring waistline and comparing it to hip size might be a better way to predict heart disease risk than a widely used body mass index.
-However, other studies have found waist circumference (particularly Waist-to-height ratio) to be a better indicator of cardiovascular risk factors than the waist–hip ratio, body fat distribution, and hypertension in type 2 diabetes.
+However, other studies have found waist circumference (particularly waist-to-height ratio) to be a better indicator of cardiovascular risk factors than the waist–hip ratio, body fat distribution, and hypertension in type 2 diabetes.